HOW DOES THIS STRATEGY PRODUCE ADDITIONAL RETURN COMPARED TO A BUY-AND-HOLD STRATEGY?

 SHOULD AN INVESTOR BE CONCERNED WITH INCURRING CAPITAL GAINS IN THIS STRATEGY?

 While an investor in the Extended Value strategy can expect to realize capital gains as part of the active management of their portfolio, we are conscious of sensitivity to tax consequences.
 To that end, we take into account whether the additional return generated by the strategy outweighs the tax impact of capital gains.
-And for clients who choose to opt into tax loss harvesting, we endeavor to further optimize tax efficiency by actively harvesting capital losses during periods of larger interest rate increases — simultaneously taking advantage of a favorable reinvestment environment as we look to swap into higher-yielding securities.
+In addition, we endeavor to further optimize tax efficiency by actively harvesting capital losses during periods of larger interest rate increases — simultaneously taking advantage of a favorable reinvestment environment as we look to swap into higher-yielding securities.

 WHY IS THIS STRATEGY COMPRISED ENTIRELY OF CALLABLE MUNICIPAL BONDS?